DWZR

 DWZR (828 AM) Zoom Radio is a radio station owned and operated by Hypersonic Broadcasting Center.
 The station's studio is located at HBC Bldg., Penaranda St., Brgy.
 Iraya, Legazpi, Albay.

+History

+DWZR was established by Dr. Hernandez Baldo of Manito, years prior to the 1972 declaration of the nationwide martial law.
+Thereafter, the station was among the three in the city which were able to operate.